shawnlawson/XAI-Visual-Guts/set2.md

 ![Dataset 2 training image](./Images/sets/set2/fakes000000.png)

-The next six images are pulled sampled during the training.
+The next six images are pulled and sampled during the training.
 These are not taken at regular intervals.

 ![Dataset 2 training image](./Images/sets/set2/fakes000080.png)